 Embracing the voltaic, in the time since his last release, Mitch Grainger simultaneously focused on inventing a harmonica microphone that would enable him to take his raw emotional form of blues up the metaphorical Mississippi river, out of the acoustic domain, and into the electric.
 The result, Dyna-Mic, Mitch Grainger patented in 2017, successfully Kickstarted in late 2018, and was used by Bob Dylan on his New Zealand stadium tour of the same year.

-Now based in Los Angeles, Mitch Grainger has put together a dynamic and powerful three piece blues-rock outfit, that includes the mighty gifts of Ed Maxwell on Bass, and the ever grooving Deacon Marquinn on Drums.
-Mitch Grainger handles lead vocal, harmonica and guitar duties.
+Currently based in Los Angeles, Mitch Grainger has put together a dynamic and powerful three piece blues-rock outfit, that includes the mighty gifts of Ed Maxwell on Bass, and grammy award winning Deacon Marquinn on Drums.
+Mitch Grainger handles lead vocals, harmonica and guitar duties.

 *“Grainger plays pure acoustic blues with the heart and soul of Robert Johnson.
 His light-fingered guitar and mournful harp perfectly play up Grainger’s modern lyrics and traditional-sounding melodies; close your eyes, and you can feel the heat and smell the dust of Mississippi” Suzanne Cadgène, Elmore Magazine.

 “I’ve watched him search within himself for his true identity as an artist...have a listen to his music...Mitch has come of age” Harry Vanda.